pablo360able/The-Augment/README.md

 * Replace generic names, including D&D spells and Magic keyword
 * Recolor and potentially relocate added description text for Enchant and Eidolon actions, and see if they get annihilated by cards whose descriptions update
 * Suppress and Purge Thought actions may need their own text strings
+* Guiding Light's power needs to update its description

 ## Bugs